-Biodesign researcher helped develop tobacco-based platform for Ebola vaccine developmentAugust 6th, 2014 by Skip Derra in Medical research /
+Biodesign researcher helped develop tobacco-based platform for Ebola vaccine developmentAugust 6, 2014 by Skip Derra in Medicine & Health / Medical research

 Charlie Arntzen has worked tirelessly on new platforms to deliver vaccines.
 He has focused on plant-based vaccine delivery systems, testing a wide range of plants as possible "manufacturing platforms" for vaccines for the developing world.